Benefits of aerial surveys for thermal plumes

 How aerial surveys of thermal plumes work

-APEM operates the very latest thermographic technology in our fleet of survey aircraft.
+APEM operates the very latest thermographic technology.
 Combined with our knowledge of water quality, fluvial and coastal processes, this allows us to offer bespoke solutions for the detection, evaluation and validation of thermal plumes and pipeline breaches.

 We combine thermal infrared and colour optical imagery to show how and where thermal effluent discharges into the local environment.

-The images reveal the discharges clearly, while the high resolution colour images also allow the interface between the thermal plume and the surrounding environment to be easily identified.
+The images reveal the discharges clearly, while the high resolution colour images also show the interface between the thermal plume and the surrounding environment.

 Changes in time and location